Black Trip

 The Black Trip album from Swiss heavy metal band Samael was released in 2003.
-It is a double DVD set which contains a concert held on Summer Breeze Festival (2002), a live concert held in Kraków, Poland, in 1996 during their "Passage" world tour and also a bootleg concert shot in Illinois (USA) during the "Ceremony of Opposites" tour.
-There are also video clips for the songs "Jupiterian Vibe", "Infra Galaxia" and "Baphomet's Throne" as well as some interviews and footage shot at Woodhouse Studios during the making of the Passage album.
+It is a double DVD set which contains a concert held on Summer Breeze Festival (2002), a live concert held in Kraków, Poland, in 1996 during their "Passage" world tour.
+There are also video clips for the songs "Jupiterian Vibe", "Infra Galaxia" and "Baphomet's Throne" as well as interviews and footage shot during the recording sessions of the Passage album.